wp-plugins/viral-social-sharing-icons-by-up/readme.txt

 = 1.0.3 =
 * Added responsive Mobile sharing mode
-* Added lots of new viral buttons customizations including size, animation, hover effects and more
+* Added lots of new viral buttons customizations including size, animation, hover effects and more = 1.0.4 =
+* Added new Shape and Style customizations options.

 == Upgrade Notice ==
 There is no need to upgrade just yet.